xiota/geanylua-scripts/README.md

 This repository contains some [GeanyLua](https://plugins.geany.org/geanylua/) scripts:

+* auto-sidebar: Automatically hide and show the sidebar depending on document type.

+* column-markers: Show long-line markers at multiple columns, in different colors.

+* open-config: Open config folder in file manager when preferences button is pressed.

 * toggle-menu: Hide the menubar.
 For those who like minimal interfaces.

-* column-markers: Show long-line markers at multiple columns, in different colors.

-* open-config: Open config folder in file manager when preferences button is pressed.

 ## Usage